Designations Congruent with Things: Chapter 23

 “Because I didn’t do the right things,” Mako says, like the words are choking her.

-Newt stares at the misted line of the distant Wall, being throttled by the braided phrases of possible future sentences.
+Newt stares at the misted line of the distant Wall, throttled by the braided phrases of possible future sentences.

 “Because I didn’t do the right things,” Mako says again.
 “And because you did.”

-“It doesn’t feel that way,” Mako replies.
+“It doesn’t feel like it,” Mako replies.

 Newt is out of air, so he breathes in and shuts his stinging eyes.